blukatdevelopment/UnchainedWorldsOld/character_creation/classes/scientist.md

 ## Skills
+You are proficient with:
+- Reading
+- Writing
+- Arithmetic
-Select four from the following:
+Select two of the following:
-- Arcana
-- History
+- Biology
-- Investigation
+- Zoology
-- religion
+- Herbology
-- Nature
+- Physics
-- Insight
+- Clockwork
-- Medicine
+- Alchemy
-- Sleight of Hand
+- Chemistry

 ## Starting equipment
 - Backpack